inforgdev/spongia-css/src/docs/index.md

 ## Installation

-In NPM, download it from Github repository:
+In NPM, download it from GitHub repository:

 ```bash
 npm i -D inforgdev/spongia-css